nickolashkraus/nickolaskraus-org/content/articles/hosting-a-website-with-hugo-and-aws.md

 title: "Hosting a Static Website with Hugo and AWS"
 date: 2018-02-18T12:00:00-06:00
 draft: false
+description: This article details the steps for creating and hosting a static website on AWS.
+I provide both the manual steps (via the Amazon Management Console) and the semi-automated steps using AWS CLI.
 ---

 This article details the steps for creating and hosting a static website on AWS.
 I provide both the manual steps (via the Amazon Management Console) and the semi-automated steps using AWS CLI.
-Both methods will elicit that same results.

 ## Hugo
 Hugo is a static site generator.
 The purpose of a static website generator is to render content into HTML files *before* the request for the content is made - increasing performance and reducing load time.
 To achieve this, Hugo uses a source directory of files and templates as input to create a complete website.